 Riviera

 Riviera doesn’t look like anything else in Mayfair—it’s more of a glass jewel box that transports Londoners to the French Riviera (hence the name).
-Inside, the creative concoctions celebrate flavours of the Côte d’Azur, with sample dishes such as the Grand Niçoise Salad, and Beef Fillet Cafe De Paris Butter.
+Inside, the creative concoctions celebrate flavours of the Côte d’Azur, with sample dishes such as the Grand Niçoise Salad and Beef Fillet Café De Paris Butter.
 No matter the weather, everything exudes Southern France’s warmth here.
-Don’t miss the subtle sumptuous Lavender Crème Brûlée or anything from the ‘Cartes des Vins’.
+Don’t miss the Lavender Crème Brûlée or anything from the ‘Cartes des Vins’.
 Très chic, très délicieux.

 Find out more about Riviera